Find FAQs and responses regarding ICHM's plans during the COVID-19 outbreak.

 For more information regarding visa financial capacity requirements, visit the Australian Government Department of Home Affairs website.

 All student visa holders are required to have adequate health insurance while they are in Australia.
 The insurance must commence from the date the student arrives in Australia on their student visa and must be in effect until the student leaves Australia or moves to a non-student visa subclass.
-If a student visa holder is in Australia and does not hold health insurance, they are in breach of visa condition 8501, even if their course has not yet started.
+If a student visa holder is in Australia and does not hold health insurance, they are in breach, even if their course has not yet started.

 Exceptions: New Zealander, Belgian, Norwegian and Swedish students are not required to purchase OSHC as part of their visa requirements.